arthurnijdam/LLMedu/README.md

 3. [Knowledge Descriptions from the v2.0.0.
 NICE framework, annotated by Expert Group X + Control Group B](https://github.com/arthurnijdam/LLMedu/blob/main/data/new_random_50_kd_mappings_with_AI_mappings2.xlsx).

 # Evaluation
-After completing the steps listed in 'Get Started', [LLM NAME] can be applied to several scenarios, also listed in our paper.
+After completing the steps listed in 'Get Started', CurricuLLM can be applied to several scenarios, also listed in our paper.
 First, [role-based weights](https://github.com/arthurnijdam/LLMedu/blob/main/eval/compute_role-based_weights.ipynb) for each NICE job role can be computed.
 Then, the same process can be applied to real-world [courses](https://github.com/arthurnijdam/LLMedu/blob/main/eval/Course_analysis.ipynb), such that a given curriculum can be matched to the NICE framework.